Career Academy Canada logo

 a

-Continuing Care Assistant Certificate Program (CCA)
+Continuing Care Assistant (CCA) Certificate Program

 • Achieve a recognized healthcare credential

-• Train for an in-demand profession in Nova Scotia
+• Train for an in-demand field with career growth opportunities in Nova Scotia

 Get started with our Career College programs